Jaylikethebirb/Jaylikethebirb/README.md

 1634= 1^4 + 6^4 + 3^4 + 4^4

-The code checks whether the given number is narcissistic or not.
+The code checks whether the given number is narcissistic or not.<br>

 colatzconjecture.c